 9- Child is At Lower Risk of Asthma

 Children born to obese mothers have an increased risk of breathing issues like asthma.
 Based on observations, this risk continues to age four.
 Achieving a healthy weight following weight loss surgery lowers this risk significantly.

 10- Lower Risk of Cancer

 This is good news if you are currently obese and thinking about conceiving.
 Still, every woman is different.
 Learn if you are a good candidate for weight loss surgery and if having a procedure like the gastric sleeve would benefit you and your future children by scheduling a consultation with Dr. Babak Moeinolmolki of Healthy Life Bariatrics.
-If you are thinking of becoming pregnant, discussing surgery and its positive outcomes could be one of the most important decisions you ever make.
-Call today to discuss a time that might be right for you – (310)694-4486.
+If you are considering becoming pregnant, discussing surgery and its positive outcomes could be one of the most important decisions you ever make.
+Call today to discuss a time that might be right for you – (310)807-1735.